-As Chartered Surveyors (RICS) and valuers we have carried out Building Surveys (formerly known as a Structural Survey) and RICS Homebuyer Surveys (commonly referred to as a Homebuyer Report) in Milton Keynes for over 20 years.
+As Chartered Surveyors (RICS) and Registered Valuers we have carried out Residential Valuations, Building Surveys (formerly known as a Structural Survey) and RICS Homebuyer Surveys (commonly referred to as a Homebuyer Report) in Milton Keynes for over 20 years.

 Housing in Milton Keynes

 Milton Keynes was formally designated as a “New Town” in 1967 to cater for the London overspill.
 It was intended to become a “City” in scale.
 This new urban area was to incorporate the existing towns of Bletchley, Wolverton and Stony Stratford along with fifteen other villages.
 It took its name from the existing village of Milton Keynes.

 Although Milton Keynes has a large number of modern privately owned housing estates a high proportion of housing was developed by the Milton Keynes Development Corporation.
 Large numbers of social housing were built between 1970 and 1990 of which a high percentage were of non-traditional construction.

 For instance the Netherfield area, built in 1971 is of prefabricated construction which was partly as a consequence of a shortage of bricks.
 The houses are of loadbearing timber framework clad with corrugated metal sheeting.
 The walls are quite thin and the fact that the cladding is metal as opposed to brick may mean that some lenders will not provide mortgages on them.